ArchHem/Julia_exercise_projects/README.md

 To come around this fact, we can use that fact, that according to the BS model, the log-returns are normally distributed: $\ln(S_{\delta t + T}/S_T) \propto N((\mu - \frac{\sigma^2}{2}) \delta t, \sigma^2 \delta t) = P_i$.
 We can thus reformulate the problem as a likelyhood maximization problem: given historic time series data $S_i$ and $t_i$ what parameters $\mu$ and $\sigma$ maximize the likelyhood ($\prod_i P_i$) this particular "path" occuring?
 To reduce complexity and computational costs, one can reformulate this as a minimization of the negative log-likelyhood function.
 In this particular case, we have an analytical formula for the log of the likelyhoods, so the actual minimazation is straightforward.

-Using daily closing prices as our 'stock' prices in the aove example, we determine that the values of $\mu$ and $\sigma$ best maximize the likelyhood under the BS model are $\mu = 0.322512$ and $\sigma = 0.31608$ for this particular time period.
+Using daily closing prices as our 'stock' prices in the above example, we determine that the values of $\mu$ and $\sigma$ best maximize the likelyhood under the BS model are $\mu = 0.322512$ and $\sigma = 0.31608$ for this particular time period.

 We must stress that the resulting estimate is still highly inaccurate.
 Longer non-trading periods that are present as separate days will heavily influence the historic, annual drift rate and is likely to result in severe errors in the estimation.
 We also know that the underlying BS model's assumption of constant historical volatility and drift rate are incorrect so these are just values that best conform to this particular model.